datawire/ambassador-docs/docs/emissary/pre-release/howtos/rate-limiting-tutorial.md

 ## 2. Configure $productName$ Mappings

-$productName$ only validates requests on `AmbassadorMapping`s which set labels to use for rate limiting, so you'll need to apply `labels` to your `Mapping`s to enable rate limiting.
+$productName$ only validates requests on `Mapping`s which set labels to use for rate limiting, so you'll need to apply `labels` to your `Mapping`s to enable rate limiting.
 For more information on the labelling process, see the [Rate Limits configuration documentation](../../topics/using/rate-limits/).